Asian Car Brands

 Zarooq Motors Logo (United Arab Emirates)

-Zarooq Motors, combining European craftsmanship and Emirati traditions, creates high-tech cars for city streets and deserts.
-Its exclusive supercars are named after the venomous sand snake, which is considered the fastest in the Arabian Peninsula.
+Zarooq Motors combines European craftsmanship and Emirati traditions to create high-tech cars for city streets and deserts.
+Its exclusive supercars are named after the venomous sand snake, considered the fastest in the Arabian Peninsula.
 Indeed, the luxury cars are positioned as some of the fastest in the world.

 Perodua (Malaysia)